recidivism5/headerless_c/readme.md

 Intellisense tries to be smart and grey out implementations based on files including this file.
 So we do an ifdef to stop that.

 This was inspired by https://github.com/milgra/headerlessc

+### Further notes:
+Visual Studio doesn't understand that our .c files are also effectively headers.
+So when we change a .c file, any .c file relying on that file will not automatically be recompiled.
+So we have to rebuild our project each time.
+Right clicking on our project -> Project Only -> Rebuild Only \[Project Name\] solves this problem, but is annoying to do every time we want to debug our project.
+Instead we want to just click the Debug play button at the top and have everything work.
+The only solution I've found is to go to Project Properties -> Build Events -> Pre-Build Event and add a command like `cd your_project_name_here.dir && del /s *.obj` to delete every object file in your main project.
+This works perfectly.